• Skip to primary navigation

 What is a Qualifying Class Member?

-A Qualifying Class Member means Class Members that submit a Registration Form and/or Claim Form and that have been determined by the Notice and Claims Administrators to be eligible under the Plan of Allocation to receive an Allocated Amount.
+A Qualifying Class Member means Class Members that submit a Registration Form and/or Claim Form and that have been determined by the Trustee and Notice and Claims Administrators to be eligible under the Plan of Allocation to receive an Allocated Amount.

 What is an Allocated Amount?